ulitcos/object-grep/README.md

 ## revoke

 To cancel injection use the revoke method.
-To cancel injection use the revoke method.
 Calling revoke will return the object prototype to its original form

 ```javascript